-As Convex's portfolio predominantly comprises sovereign debt, with some high-grade corporate investment, and minimal equity investment, transition risks exposures are considered to be limited.
-These results were confirmed by the 2021 stress test exercise.
+Convex's portfolio comprises of sovereign debt, high-grade corporate debt and minimal equity related investments.
+Transition risk exposures are considered to be limited.
+These results were confirmed by an original 2021 stress test exercise which was rerun in 2023 with similar conclusions.
 Convex anticipates further refinement to the assessment of portfolio exposures through new tools and advisory services, aligned to the projected growth of the portfolio in the next few years and the potential for more diversification.